Worried about domestic abuse

 • Are you being harassed or stalked after ending a relationship?

-If you’re worried a friend is being abused, let them know you’ve noticed something is wrong.
-They might not be ready to talk, but try to find quiet time when they can talk if they wish.
+If you’re worried a friend is being abused, then let them know you’ve noticed something and ask if they need some support.
+They might not be ready to talk, but try to find quiet time when they can talk if they wish and follow the steps below.

 What do I do if someone has confided in me?

-If someone confides in you about experiencing domestic abuse, your response is very important.
-You can make a real difference.
-If the victim feels supported by the people around them, they are more likely to seek help.
+If someone is confiding in you about being subjected to domestic abuse, your response is very important.
+You can make a real difference, because if the person feels supported by those around them, they are more likely to seek help.
 Remember to:

 • Listen, and take care not to blame them

-• Acknowledge it takes strength to talk to someone about being abused
+• Acknowledge that it takes strength to talk to someone about being abused

-• Acknowledge they’re in a frightening and difficult situation
+• Acknowledge they are in a frightening and difficult situation

 • Tell them nobody should be made to feel scared, despite what the abuser has said

-• Support them as a friend – encourage them to express their feelings, and make their own decisions
+• Support them – encourage them to express their feelings, and make their own decisions

 • Don’t tell them to leave the relationship if they’re not ready – that’s their decision